Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 Service applications are Tizen .NET applications with no graphical user interface that run in the background.
 They can be very useful in performing activities (such as getting sensor data in the background) that need to run periodically or continuously, but do not require any user intervention.

 The service application type allows to create reusable and independent parts which is really important in bigger projects where we can easily split responsibilities of the application to different parts.
 As an example, consider the speedometer application designed for average speed measurement.
 Service part in this case is responsible for reading speed from the device GPS module.
 It also calculates average speed.
 The UI communicates with the service when it is visible and shows measured values.
 That approach allows to reuse module between different applications such as a cyclist application, automotive solutions, sport activity apps.
-Core module with business logic works in the background and do designed things until it will be closed by the system evens like `OnLowMemory` or `OnLowBattery` where UI app could be accidentally closed by the user.
+Core module with business logic works in the background and carry out designed things until it gets closed by the system evens like `OnLowMemory` or `OnLowBattery` where UI app could be accidentally closed by the user.

 The main Service Application API features include:
 -  Application States:

-    A Tizen native service application has several different states which it transitions through during its life-cycle
+    A Tizen native service application has different states which it transitions through during its life-cycle.

 - Event Callbacks:

     The service application can receive both basic system events and application state change events.
 You can register handlers for these events to react them.

-- Application behavior attributes
+- Application behavior attributes:

     You can determine your service application behavior at boot time and after abnormal terminations by using specific attributes which you can set in the application manifest file.